trivago/gollum/docs/src/gen/consumer/file.rst

   This value defines the duration the consumer waits between checking the source file for new content after hitting the end of file (EOF).
   The value is in milliseconds (ms).
+NOTE: This settings only takes effect if the consumer is running in `poll` mode!
   By default this parameter is set to "100".

-  * NOTE: This settings only takes effect if the consumer is running in `poll` mode!

 **SetMetadata** (default: false)

-  If this value is set to "true" the `Metadata` will set to each message during the creation.
+  When this value is set to "true", the fields mentioned in the metadata section will be added to each message.
+Adding metadata will have a performance impact on systems with high throughput.
   By default this parameter is set to "false".

-  * NOTE: This setting needs additional performance.